 Types of Heavy Bag Stands

-The floor mount makes this heavy bag stand semi-permanent in location and gives the support beam its stability by eliminating movement or shift in the base during workouts.
+This type of heavy bag stand is bolted directly to the floor.
+Shaped like an “L,” this stand can be placed wherever it can be secured to the ground.
+The floor mount makes this heavy bag stand semi-permanent in location and gives the support beam its stability by eliminating movement in the base during workouts.

 The “U” or Tripod Stand